learn-co-students/code-coverage-000/README.md

 # RSpec Code Coverage Lab

 ## Objectives

 1. Introduce a helpful tool for writing tests and ensuring clean and well-functioning code.
-2. Practice writing your won RSpec tests.
+2. Practice writing your own RSpec tests.

 ## Introduction